jdromero88/testing-gh-api-rate/_newsletter/states-update-august-15-2018.md

 ---
-title: 'States Update: August 15, 2018'
+title: "States Update: August 15, 2018"
 date: 2018-08-15 17:52:00 Z
 tags:
   - Update on India's States
+  - Center – State Relations
+  - States Weekly
-excerpt: Bihar chief minister Nitish Kumar inaugurates power projects worth over $1 billion; Karnataka approves a $1.37 billion waiver for existing farm loans; Tata Trusts signed an MOU with the Nagaland government to roll out a cancer care program in collaboration with the public healthcare system of the state; Jammu and Kashmir releases a draft of its maiden Environment Policy; and more
+excerpt: Bihar chief minister Nitish Kumar inaugurates power projects worth over
+  $1 billion; Karnataka approves a $1.37 billion waiver for existing farm loans;
+  Tata Trusts signed an MOU with the Nagaland government to roll out a cancer care program in collaboration with the public healthcare system of the state;
+  Jammu and Kashmir releases a draft of its maiden Environment Policy; and more
 author:
   - Aman Thakker
 ---

 **Big News**